Firkin Brewery: North America

 Firkin pubs in Canada and the United States operate under the Firkin Group of Pubs franchise, a chain of English theme pubs founded in southern Ontario in 1987.
 The naming scheme for the pubs is similar to that of the UK chain (for example, "The Crown and Firkin", in Whitby, Ontario), and many Firkin Group pubs in fact share their names with former UK Firkin Brewery pubs.
 In the United States, the franchise pubs are named with "Firkin" first, as in "The Firkin & Fox" as opposed to "The Fox & Firkin".

-The pub chain once credited itself as being the "largest and fastest growing" group of pubs in North America.
-Lately the claim is "largest & most dominant chain of traditional English pubs" in North America.
-About 10 pubs have closed out of the about 25 pubs that have opened since 2005.
-New pubs have opened about every 6 months, keeping the overall number of open pubs around 15.
-Typically the demographic ranges from parents with children during the day to an older drinking crowd in the evenings and late night.

 Australia

 A number of independent English-style pubs in Australia use "Firkin" in their names, such as the Firkin and Hound in Alice Springs.